Responsive Web Design

 Live chat availability for the human element

 Drawing on the research and recommendations, I began brainstorming from an opportunity statement that lead me to a solution;

 Create a mentorship program and platform where people can connect, with varies degrees of involvement; a digital hello, outings, events and mentorship.

-With this ambitious idea in mind, a site map, task, user flow and features list was created to define the parameters of the first release and identify the core characteristics; an avenue to connect new arrivals with the community.
+With this ambitious idea in mind, a site map, task flow, user flow and features list was created to define the parameters of the first release and identify the core characteristics; an avenue to connect new arrivals with the community.

 The challenge was always going to be how I could address the needs of refugees.
 With the time restraints of the project and having greater access to potential volunteers, I focused the design sprint on the volunteer and their experience applying to the program.

 Results from the empathy research revealed that the volunteers wanted the flexibility to control the amount of involvement in the program.
 With this in mind, I started sketching out a login area, which would allow users to connect through a digital hello, set up meetings and social events.
 Very quickly, I realized the complexity of this task and returned to my feature list to redefine what could be achievable during this sprint.
 I redirected my energies to the core of this mission; inviting people to connect and get involved with their community in person which could be done with the assistance of staff at the organization.

 There are multiple sides to this story, and there must also be an opportunity for the new arrival to identify with the story and see clear benefits of getting involved.
 As well as text, competitive research revealed video was often used as a direct way to introduce the organization.

 It was essential to create a brand that was approachable, community driven and supportive.
-Brain storming a name that would capture all of this, I landed on Common.
+Brain storming a name that would capture all of this, I arrived at Common.

 Common People, Common Ground, Common America.